paolostivanin/PolFTP/README.md

 FTPUtils
 ========
-FTPUtils is a project that is made by a FTP client and a FTP (concurrent) server.
+FTPUtils is a project that is made by a FTP client and a FTP (concurrent) server.<br>
 The supported functions are: SYST - LIST - PWD - CWD - RETR - STOR - DELE - MKD - RMD - RNM.<br>
-These software are developed by:
+It is developed by:

 * Paolo Stivanin a.k.a.
 Polslinux